-2019 UPCOMING EXHIBITION: JACQUELINE ALMA "LIKE A TREE LET THE DEAD LEAVES DROP"
+2019 CURRENT EXHIBITION: JACQUELINE ALMA "LIKE A TREE LET THE DEAD LEAVES DROP"

 Past Exhibition: 2018 Bermuda Biennial: What We Share